Number of IMPD officers quitting their jobs alarms police union president

-INDIANAPOLIS, Ind. — The number of IMPD officers quitting their jobs has reached alarming levels according to the union president.
+INDIANAPOLIS, Ind. - The number of IMPD officers quitting their jobs has reached alarming levels, according to the union president.

 “What we are starting to see is signs of a mass exodus from the police department,” said FOP president Rick Snyder.